 Judas was given money by the high priests as payment in order to betray Jesus (Matthew 26:14-16).
 In Matthew’s account, Judas returned to the chief priests and gave them back their money.
 The priests decided to use the money to buy a field, which went on to be called the “Field of Blood” because it was purchased with “blood money” (Matthew 27:3-8).
 According to Matthew, Judas died by hanging himself (Matthew 27:5).

 Luke tells us a different story in the book of Acts.
 Luke’s account says that Judas never returned the priest’s money and instead it was Judas himself who used the money to buy the field.
 According to Luke, Judas doesn’t hang himself, instead, he fell in his field and his body burst open, spilling blood and intestines (Acts 1:18).
 Because of the way Judas died in his field, everyone called it the “Field of Blood” (Acts 1:19).

 These two accounts differ in what happened to the money, who purchased the field, how Judas died, and how the field got its name.
-Either Matthew is correct, or Luke is correct—one of them has to be wrong.
+There were obviously two different traditions that were recorded in the New Testament, but technically speaking, either Matthew is correct, or Luke is correct—one of them has to be wrong.
 Just like many times in the Old Testament, the authors of the New Testament were okay with maintaining multiple traditions and understandings of events.

 The Inner-Biblical Critique of Violence

 So far we’ve looked at numerous times that details conflict between Biblical authors.
 Many times those conflicts are merely technical and don’t really matter much, but sometimes as we will see, the conflict is moral and theological.